Just again in the media, and from a colleague, I heard “we are procrastinating more today than a couple of decades ago.” I could not disagree more.

-But that is not procrastination… at least, not procrastination as studied by scholars.
-I reported in other PT blog posts that chronic procrastination is not the same as delay, waiting, postponing, or pondering.
-Everyone might procrastinate a task they find hard, fearful, unpleasant, boring — but that does not make one a procrastinator.
-For scientists, procrastinators are persons [women and men; no significant gender difference] who delay the start or completing tasks across situations and time and feel uncomfortable—are upset—not to finish.
+But that is not procrastination.
+At least, not procrastination as studied by scholars.
+I reported in other blog posts that chronic procrastination is not the same as delay, waiting, postponing, or pondering.
+Everyone might procrastinate a task they find hard, fearful, unpleasant, boring—but that does not make one a procrastinator.
+For scientists, procrastinators are persons [no significant gender difference] who delay the start or completing tasks across situations and time and feel uncomfortable—are upset—not to finish.
 This delay is irrational and counter-productive to reaching goals.

-People in the USA are not procrastinating more now, in the 21st century, than in the past.
-In a 1991 published study (Ferrari, 1991a) I found that 20% of adult women and men self-identify as “chronic procrastinators,” meaning they purposively delay tasks at home, school, work, in relationships, appointments, etc. This style is their lifestyle.
+People in the U.S. are not procrastinating more now, in the 21st century, than in the past.
+In a 1991 published study (Ferrari, 1991a) I found that 20 percent of adult women and men self-identify as “chronic procrastinators,” meaning they purposively delay tasks at home, school, work, in relationships, appointments.
+This style is their lifestyle.

-Prevalence of 20% among women and men, without psychiatric disorders, is higher than persons diagnosed with depression, substance abuse or alcoholism, panic attacks.
-Please realize we are referring to a maladaptive lifestyle impacting relationships, home life, work-related situations, academic behaviors, etc. These 20% chronic procrastinators don’t RSVP on time, fail to mail greeting cards on time for celebrations, wait until the gas tank is empty before refilling, have food spoiling in the refrigerator because it got old, receive third late notes for paying bills, stay up late at night unable to go to bed, etc. This is their lifestyle.
+The prevalence of 20 percent among women and men, without psychiatric disorders, is higher than persons diagnosed with depression, substance abuse or alcoholism, panic attacks.
+Realize we are referring to a maladaptive lifestyle impacting relationships, home life, work-related situations, academic behaviors.
+These 20 percent chronic procrastinators don’t RSVP on time, fail to mail greeting cards on time for celebrations, wait until the gas tank is empty before refilling, have food spoiling in the refrigerator because it got old, receive multiple late notices for unpaid bills, stay up late at night unable to go to bed, etc. This is their lifestyle.

 And, we like procrastinators because they are very sociable people (Ferrari, 1991b).
-The issue, however, is we excuse their lateness over and over and over and… it's serious, it is not funny.
+The issue, however, is we excuse their lateness over and over and over.
+It's serious, it is not funny.
 “Procs” [as I call folks] are not lazy; they work hard on avoiding tasks and situations that might reveal their strengths, and weaknesses, to others and to themselves (Ferrari, 1991c; 1991d).

-But at a rate of 20%, it is not isolated or affecting a few people.
-There are many people who report, who see themselves and seen by others — as chronic procrastinators (Ferrari, 2010; Ferrari & Lincoth, 2014).
-The prevalence of procrastination has not risen; instead, the media and even research psychologists are discussing/studying the topic more often.
+But at a rate of 20 percent, it is not isolated or affecting a few people.
+There are many people who report, who see themselves and seen by others — as chronic procrastinators (Ferrari, 2010; Ferrari and Lincoth, 2014).
+The prevalence of procrastination has not risen; instead, the media and even research psychologists are discussing-studying the topic more often.
 When I decided to study procrastination for my doctoral dissertation in 1988-89, there was practically no published work on the topic, just a few papers on "writer’s block" and "career indecision."
-As a social-personality psychologist, however, I knew there was more about this common tendency.
-My mission: examining the causes and consequences of chronic procrastination across the USA, maybe a "procrastiNATION’" (Tibbett & Ferrari, 2018).
+As a social-personality psychologist, however, I knew there was more to this common tendency.
+My mission: examining the causes and consequences of chronic procrastination across the U.S., maybe a "procrastiNATION’" (Tibbett & Ferrari, 2018).
 We are demonizing procs, but noting it's common, and because it's learned, it can be unlearned (see Ferrari, 2010).

 Global Inertia?
 Proc Prevalence, Across Nations